 When you earn enough coins to start repairs or to build another piece of the castle, hand them over to Chief Toadette, who allows you to choose which section of the castle you can rebuild as next.

-Levels created by Nintendo looks incredibly good.
-I really enjoyed them from visual and mechanic perspective.
+Levels created by Nintendo look incredibly good.
+I enjoyed them from visual and mechanical perspectives.
 You can find simple levels where you have to go from point A to B and collects just coins or you have to use new swing claws to jump, find a key or keys, access different places, bring items that help you access another location and then you can finish your job task.
 Swinging, puzzle elements and more classic Mario levels mixed with some clever use.
 This is what you get in Story Mode.
 Do not worry, you will not get bored.
 If you enjoyed playing Super Mario Bros games, I would say that some of these levels can surprise you – positively!

 First-time player?
 No worries, Super Mario Maker 2 and Yamamura’s Dojo got you covered

 “Yamamura’s Dojo” is a place where you can find a friendly pigeon named “Yamamura”.
 He is always happy to help you and show some basics or teach you how to control Mario.
 This is a nice touch and definitely will help newcomers.
-But if you already played Super Mario Maker, I don’t think you’ll find something for yourself in this place.
+But if you have already played Super Mario Maker, I don’t think you’ll find something for yourself in this place.

 This is a powerful toolkit with all assets available at your fingertips.
 In Super Mario Maker 2, you have access to every item from the very beginning, unlike the original game.
 Finally, you can start creating your levels without any restrictions.

 Super Mario Maker 2 offers more than all from the very beginning.
 There are new elements too, like slopes, day/night, clear conditions, new themes, angry sun and more.
-All of this opens you new opportunities to control your game experience.
+All of this opens new opportunities to control your game experience.

 There’s a lot of new stuff, even UI has been refreshed.
 Where everything has been divided into categories with quick access to individual elements.
 Besides, when it comes to the mechanics of creating levels in itself, not much has changed.
 However, one drawback can be found.